bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 There are also special cases where multiple anatomical images are collected by varying MRI acquisition parameters on purpose.
-These `grouped scan collections` are then processed for deriving qMRI maps or to enhance certain contrast/signal features that would not be possible to do so without combining multiple images.
+These `grouped scan collections` are then processed for deriving qMRI maps or to enhance certain contrast features that would not be possible to do so without combining multiple images.